HyEnergy Project

 Project description

-In December 2021, the Western Australian Government announced the project would receive Lead Agency Services from the Department of Jobs, Tourism, Science and Innovation.
+In December 2021, the Western Australian Government announced the project was awarded Lead Agency Status by the Department of Jobs, Tourism, Science and Innovation.